-Anticoagulants (blood thinners) -- Because chondroitin is similar to heparin, a drug used to thin the blood, it is theoretically possible for chondroitin to enhance the effects of blood thinners.
-Chondroitin could also enhance the blood thinning effects of vitamins and supplements such as fish oil and vitamin E.
+Anticoagulants (blood thinners): Because chondroitin is similar to heparin, a drug used to thin the blood, it is theoretically possible for chondroitin to enhance the effects of blood-thinning medications.
+Chondroitin could also enhance the blood-thinning effects of vitamins and supplements such as fish oil and vitamin E.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) -- If you take NSAIDs to relive the pain of OA, taking chondroitin may reduce the dose of NSAIDs you need to take.
+Nonsteroidal anti-inflammatory drugs (NSAIDs): If you take NSAIDs to relive the pain of OA, taking chondroitin may reduce the dose of NSAIDs you need to take.
 Since NSAIDs can cause stomach bleeding, reducing the dosage can be helpful.
-Talk to your doctor, however, before starting to take chondroitin, since it can take several months before any improvements are felt.
+Talk to your doctor, however, before taking chondroitin, since it can take several months before you feel any improvements.

 Clegg DO, Reda DJ, Harris CL, et al. Glucosamine, chondroitin sulfate, and the two in combination for painful knee osteoarthritis.
 N Engl J Med.
 2006 Feb 23;354(8):795-808.

 Das A, Hammond TA.
 Efficacy of a combination of FCHG49 glucosamine hydrochloride, TRH122 low molecular weight sodium chondroitin sulfate and manganese ascorbate in the management of knee osteoarthritis.
 Osteoarthritis Cartilage .
 2000;8(5):343-350.

 Deal CL, Moskowitz RW.
 Nutraceuticals as therapeutic agents in osteoarthritis.
 The role of glucosamine, chondroitin sulfate, and collagen hydrolysate.
 Rheum Dis Clin North Am .
 1999;25:379-395.